 Monitoring Your Meter: It is imperative that each customer monitor their meter on a regular basis to identify if leaks or an abnormally high increase in water usage due to seasonal consumption is occurring.
-The Kent County Water Authority currently presents bills to its customers reflecting the previous "quarterly" consumption.
-So if you receive an abnormally high bill it is often difficult to pinpoint the probable cause when it potentially occurred two to three months prior.
-The shift to monthly billing in the summer of 2021 will alleviate these issues by arming the customers with usage data and high usage alerts on their bills monthly.
-Problems or usage changes can be remedied or modified in as close to "real time" as possible.
+The Kent County Water Authority, until August of 2021, presented bills to its customers reflecting the previous "quarterly" consumption.
+When customers were billed quarterly and an abnormally high bill was received, it was often difficult to pinpoint the probable cause when it potentially occurred two to three months prior.
+The shift to monthly billing in August of 2021 has alleviated many of these issues by arming the customers with usage data and high usage alerts on their bills monthly.
+Problems or usage changes can be remedied or modified in as close to "real time" as possible now that the Kent County Water Authority currently bills its customers monthly.

 Each meter register is equipped with a leak detection feature and customers should check it regularly.
 On analog registers it's a red indicator dial or sweep hand.
-On digital registers it's a blinking faucet that must be activated by waving a flashlight over the register. (https:// kentcountywater.org/water-meter-reading.aspx#leak-test) The process is simple.
+On digital registers it's a blinking faucet that must be activated by waving a flashlight over the register. (https:// kentcountywater.org/water-meter-reading.aspx#leak-test).
+The process is simple.
 Make sure no one is using any plumbing fixture or appliance in the home.
 During this period observe the register indicator.
 If the sweep hand or dial is rotating or, the faucet is flashing in the case of a digital register, this indicates a leak.
 You can further investigate the source of the leak by isolating or shutting the water valve off to each toilet and appliance one at a time.
 Check the leak detector each time after isolating each plumbing fixture.
 If the detector stops, you have found the source and a plumber should be able to assist you with the repair.
 If you have a question about this leak detection process, feel free to call one of our customer service representatives and they will be happy to assist you in this concern.